 Members will recall that the 2021/22 approved City Council budget identified over £48m savings over the three years 2021/22 - 2023/24.
-Of these savings a total of £301k related to services under the remit of this scrutiny committee.
-There were an initial £6.683m savings profiled for 2021/22 and these are all on track to be achieved.
-A further net £18k savings are profiled for 2022/23 and details are set out below:-
+There were an initial £6.683m savings profiled for 2021/22 and most of these are on track to be achieved.
+A further net £493k savings are profiled for 2022/23 and details are set out below: -

-- Leisure Services £155k to be achieved through a combination of increased collaboration with other Leisure providers, and increased income. - Compliance & Community Safety one off savings of (£137k) being reversed after time limited use of external grant funding.
+- Leisure Services £155k to be achieved through a combination of increased collaboration with other Leisure providers, and increased income. - Compliance & Community Safety one off savings of (£137k) being reversed after time limited use of external grant funding. - Parks £100k to be achieved through increased income following ongoing investment to improve parks assets and increase commercial opportunities. - £225k advertising income from the proposed screen in Piccadilly Garden.
+This was not delivered during 2021/22 and revised plans to meet the advertising income budget target are being developed. - Highways £150k further reduction in the accidents and trips budget to reflect the lower volume of claims against the Council due to the improvements to the roads and footways because of the ongoing investment.